DayeAnderson/Project-1/README.md

 * AAU, I can click the right arrow located on the right of the screen in the wyvern pages to scroll through monsters to select.

 ### Psuedo Code
+1. add the HTML for the containers on the main page
+2. fetch the data of monsters using the monster hunter api
+3. create cache element ref for the containers
+4. add event listeners to the containers so when clicked on it takes you to a list of the monsters within that container
+5. add event listener to conainers with that container so when container is clicked on it shows monster info